 Accessing the BIOS is not tricky, but it sometimes might annoy some users.
 There are so many keys to choose from and key-spamming.
-Fortunately, an easy way to access it is through your Windows OS environment.
+Fortunately, an easy way to reboot to it is through your Windows OS environment.
 All you need to do is run a simple command on the Command Prompt (CMD) of Windows.

 In this Quick Tips article, we will learn to master the UEFI/BIOS (CMD BIOS) easily, like pros.